douglasbarnes/CyberThreat2019.Binary2/README.md

    0x555555555fa2    mov    esi, 0
    0x555555555fa7    mov    edi, 0
    0x555555555fac    mov    eax, 0
-   0x555555555fb1    call   cosh@plt <0x5555555550b0>
+   0x555555555fb1    call   cosh@plt
 ```
-This is suspicious because not only does cosh take one argument, which is a XMM register, but is a glibc function. gLibc functions almost always follow the System V AMD64 ABI calling convention, simply, use the stack when possible.
-Assigning every register is more common in older libraries(Not every case ofcourse, but it solicits a closer look.
-If you've done this alot, you'll immediately recognize this assignment of registers, I'd rather give justification than a hunch).
+This is suspicious because not only is it nothing like the input glibc cosh() takes, but anyone who has dealt with binaries before will immediately recognize this as *something bad*.
+Lets check out the function.

-*2. Checking PLT and GOT*
+**2. Checking PLT and GOT**
 ```
 pwndbg>! readelf binary2 -a
 Relocation section '.rela.plt' at offset 0x710 contains 13 entries: